 Costa Rica: Faculty

 Dr. Sybil Gotsch is an Assistant Professor of Biology at Franklin and Marshall College in Lancaster, PA.
 Sybil is a tropical plant ecophysiologist who has worked extensively in Latin America.
-Her research has taken her from the Tropical Dry forests of Guanacaste Costa Rica, to the Savannas of Brazil, and more recently to the Tropical Montane Cloud Forests (TMCF) of Mexico.
-In 2012, Sybil started a new research program in Monteverde Costa Rica where she and her students are studying the vulnerability of the TMCF canopy community to changes in rainfall and cloud cover.
-Dr. Gotsch taught with the Brown Environmental Leadership Lab in both 2011 (Rhode sland) and in 2012 (Costa Rica).
-She finds mentoring young people incredibly rewarding, and is especially interested in using field-based learning activities in her teaching.
+Her research has taken her from the tropical dry forests of Guanacaste, Costa Rica, to the savannas of Brazil, and more recently to the tropical montane cloud forests (TMCF) of Mexico.
+In 2012, Sybil started a new research program in Monteverde, Costa Rica where she and her students are studying the vulnerability of the TMCF canopy community to changes in rainfall and cloud cover.
+A three-year veteran of BELL, Sybil finds mentoring young people incredibly rewarding, and is especially interested in using field-based learning activities in her teaching.

 Marian Ahn Thorpe is a doctoral student in cultural anthropology at Rutgers University, where she studies indigenous environmental movements and climate change policy.
 Her work has taken her to Panama to research the effects of mining and hydroelectric dams on indigenous

 communities, and more recently to Argentina and Paraguay,

 where she taught leadership and strategic planning workshops for the Disciples of Christ Church.
 Marian holds a masters degree in environmental science from Yale School of Forestry and Environmental Studies.
 This will be her seventh summer working for the Leadership Institute.